Our top 10 wildlife sightings for January

 Winter is a great time to learn more about these tiny plants, which can be found in a variety of habitats including woodland, grassland, heathland, on dead wood and rocks.

-Local expert Peter Creed is leading a series of moss walks in February and March.
+Local expert Peter Creed is leading a series of moss walks this winter.
+The first one is at Warburg Nature Reserve on Sunday 26 January.
 Beginners are particularly welcome to come along.

 Learn more about the mosses in Berks, Bucks and Oxon with Peter’s book: